brisvag/stir/README.md

 # Tools

 ## mt_pymol
-Wrapper for most of the other tools.
+Wrapper for pymol and most of the other tools.
 ```
 mt_pymol system.gro topol.top md.xtc
 ```